Today, content marketing expert Steven Macdonald shares four quick fixes that sent his company’s conversions through the roof. Enjoy!

 If the goal of your website is to grow more leads, then your goal is to optimize funnels and conversion paths.
 With four simple changes, we experienced a huge increase in conversion rate.
 It’s easier to get management on board when you can prove that investing in conversion rate optimization pays off.

 UserTesting is a low-cost way of seeing how visitors use your website, and A/B testing software lets you test changes before rolling it out live.
-Use January to implement the changes above and watch your conversion rates increase in 2014!
+Start implementing the changes above now and watch your conversion rates increase!

 About Steven Macdonald